 How does the city use performance measures?

-City departments report key performance measure data for the monthly City Manager’s Performance Report.
+City departments report key performance measure data for the monthly City Manager’s Performance Measurement Dashboard.
 The report is available online so that Phoenix residents can see how key city programs are performing.

 The data is used by departments in multiple ways, such as to determine anticipated impacts to service levels based on budgetary changes, to indicate where improvements need to be made, the impact of organizational changes on service delivery and as an integral part of strategic planning.